alexandergall/packet-broker/README.md

 The `flow-mirror` section is optional.
 It contains a list of flow patterns for the purpose of packet mirroring.
-A copy of every packet arriving on any of the ingress interfaces which matches any of the flow patterns in this list is sent to the port specified in the `flow-mirror` section of the `features` section.
+A copy of every packet arriving on any of the ingress interfaces or a subset thereof which matches any of the flow patterns in this list is sent to the port specified in the `flow-mirror` section of the `features` section.

 A flow pattern is defined as follows

 ```
 {
+  "ingress-ports": [ <port>, ... ],
+  "non-ip": true|false,
   "src": <srcPrefix>,
   "dst": <dstPrefix>,
   "src_port": { "port": <src-port>, "mask": <src-mask> },